andrewthong/covid19tracker-api/resources/docs/1.0/vaccine-age-groups.md

 ## Basic Usage

 By default, this request returns a week-by-week report of vaccine stats by various age groups.

+While national-level data and data for most provinces is updated weekly from PHAC, some provinces including Ontario, Quebec and Saskatchewan include data updated daily from provincial sources.

 | Method | URI |
 | :- | :- |